Werribee Football Club

 The Werribee Football Club, nicknamed the Tigers, is an Australian rules football club based in the suburb of Werribee.
 The club was formed in 1964 and currently plays in the Victorian Football League (VFL).
-It is the western-most Melbourne-based VFL club as of 2021.
+It is the western-most Melbourne-based VFL club as of 2026.

 History

+The Werribee Rovers Football Club was formed in May 1912.
+The Werribee Football Club won the 1920 Lara-Werribee District Football Association premiership.

-The Werribee Football Club was established in 1964 as part of a bid to enter the Victorian Football Association (VFA) in 1965.
+The current Werribee Football Club was established in 1964 as part of a bid to enter the Victorian Football Association (VFA) in 1965.
 The new club was formed as an amalgamation of four local clubs which competed in the Werribee District Football League: Werribee South, Irish National Foresters, Services and Metro Farm.
 In the early years the team was in the second division, and had little success over that time.
 Geographically distant from all other clubs in what was then a small town partway between Melbourne and Geelong, the club was unable to attract many strong non-local players, and was considered "the lonesome battler" of the Association.
 Up to 1980, the club had struggled through its sixteen seasons in Division 2 for one finals appearance and four wooden spoons.
 Its sole success during this time was its victory in the 1978 lightning premiership; it was the only Division 2 club to win that competition during its eight-year existence.

 The club embarked on a five-year plan in the late 1970s, which saw the club build its finances, improve its on-field performance to reach the finals in 1981, and open a $200k social club in 1980.
 This saw the club promoted to Division 1 in 1982, as part of the Association's merit-based restructure of the competition.
 The club was relegated after finishing last at the end of 1985.
 The club won the Division 2 minor premiership in 1987, but never won a premiership or even a finals match during its time in Division 2.

 In December 1986, Werribee had been earmarked for exclusion under the Association's controversial Football Organisation Review Team (FORT) recommendations, which sought to rationalise the Association to a stronger twelve-club competition in a single division, but which were never formally enacted after being rejected by the clubs.
 However, after the VFA had contracted to a single division in 1989, Werribee began to enjoy on-field success, and Werribee was one of only two of the FORT review's excluded clubs to survive in the VFA beyond 1991, the other being Springvale.

 The club played a major role in the finals during the early 1990s, winning the premiership in 1993, finishing as runner-up after winning the minor premiership in 1991, and playing in a total of five finals series from 1990 to 1995.